 - Professors will introduce how economics principles apply to entrepreneurship

-- Corporate guest speakers share their insights and real-world experiences
+- Corporate guest speakers will share their insights and real-world experiences

-- Classroom instruction is supplemented by practical activities and simulations
+- Classroom instruction will be supplemented by practical activities and simulations

 Why EGE?